Ready to Battle

 Take Action Today

 If you face a possible marijuana conviction, do not wait to take action.
 I will fight your charges by mounting the best defense for your situation.
-Call The Bailey Firm at 973-854-9478 or use my online contact form to schedule a free initial attorney consultation.
+Call Mark-Anthony Bailey Attorney at Law at 973-854-9478 or use my online contact form to schedule a free initial attorney consultation.